 As far as we can ascertain Major B. F. White composed the music and the words to the above hymn.
-This tune has also been regularly printed in the "Sacred religion to wake up to the gospel sound.
+This tune has also been regularly printed in the "Sacred Harp," in each edition since 1844, as well as in several other books.
+It has some very sweet chords and strains, and presents a strong appeal to those who profess religion to wake up to the gospel sound.
 It stands very much as it did when first composed.
 Further statement of B. F. White on page 232.